iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Good app, with a nice idea.
 However, causes my OnePlus 6T to overheat and stops calculating<br> :date: __2020-09-19 09:37:27__

-> Needs a scheduling setting so you can control charging versus number crunching.<br> :date: __2020-09-01 12:11:38__

-> So wanted to like this.
-I almost exclusively wireless charge.
-I've had a lot of instances of the app not starting whilst charging and now twice it's continued operation after taking my phone off the charger and I've woken up in the morning to 4% battery.<br> :date: __2020-08-13 03:14:58__

 #### 1-star reviews